Wiffleball Rule Book

-- Time limit will be according o the league schedule and is usually between 50-60 minutes a game.
+- Time limit will be 50 minutes a game.

-- There will be a 15 minute grace period for each team that does not meet the minimum roster requirements only for the first set of games. this will count towards the 50-60 minute time limit.
+- There will be a 15 minute grace period for each team that does not meet the minimum roster requirements only for the first set of games.
+This will count towards the 50 minute time limit.

 - Games will be played to 7 innings.

 - If time expires in the middle of an inning, the inning will be played out. (see tournament rules)

 - If after the 4th inning, a team up by 20+ points.
 (Mercy Rule)